ahungrynoob/https-pool/README.md

 });
 ```

 You can get a https server like this ↓.
-That's enough for common usage. `https-pool` will help you manage the cached https server, so don't worry about your memory.
+That's enough for common usage. `https-pool` will take care of the cache logic, so worrying about your memory is unnecessary.

 ```javascript
 httpsPool.getServer(